Is there such thing as an ethical ride-hailing service?

 “That’s factual,” says Reilly.
 But, she adds, “That’s a governance issue.
 That comes out of city hall.
 They determine what those meters start at.”

 These days, meters start a buck lower than they used to, and cab licence rental rates have come down, while Uber prices have risen.
-That means if you’re chasing the cheapest ride, cabs, Ubers and Lyfts are often around the same price (during non-surge times, at least).
+That means if you’re chasing the cheapest ride, cabs, Ubers and Lyfts are often around the same price (depending on surge rates, at least).

 Enter local newbie InstaRyde, which claims to offer the most affordable option for consumers and the fairest app for drivers by taking just 99 cents off the driver’s cut rather than the 25 per cent plus commission pocketed by Uber and Lyft.
 InstaRyde, like Facedrive, has yet to tack on surge pricing, which should win over some riders.
 But amidst the early January power outage, you couldn’t hitch an InstaRyde if your life depended on it.
 Drivers (who tend to clock onto multiple apps at once) picked up Uber and Lyft riders first to capitalize on the mega-surge in fares.
 Reps say InstaRyde may soon introduce “dynamic” pricing to retain more drivers.